MicrosoftDocs/windows-itpro-docs/education/get-started/change-history-ms-edu-get-started.md

 ms.author: celested
 ---

-# Change history for Microsoft Education get started
+# Change history for Microsoft Education Get started

 This topic lists the changes in the Microsoft Education IT admin get started.